sureshmaidaragi1919/ComposeLazyColumn/README.md

 Its simple application  to replace Android recyclerview with LazyColumn from Android-Compose, built on MVVM architecture What used here

+## This app basically help to achieve not to depend on Recyclerview and Recyclerview viewholder to show list of items using compose

 1. Retrofit to make API calls
 2. Hilt to get DI
 3. Used ViewModel